-The Office of Civil Rights (OCR) in the Department of Health and Human Services audits HIPAA compliance and has been said to be expected to begin a permanent random HIPAA audit program.
+The Office of Civil Rights (OCR) in the Department of Health and Human Services audits HIPAA compliance and is saying to expect to begin a permanent random HIPAA audit program.
 The OCR conducted an analysis of data breach reports filed during 2011-2012 to determine the most common errors that cause hospitals and practices to lose important data and become subject to HIPAA violations.

 The OCR identifies the following 6 areas that require attention to avoid a violation of HIPAA in an audit.